ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/1240_UpdateChannelFinished.png)

-**Step 19.9:** In the *Channel members* section, you should now see both of your peer organizations listed as members.
+**Step 19.9:** In the *Channel members* section at the bottom of the panel, you should now see both of your peer organizations listed as members.
 Once you have verified this, click the **Channels** icon on the icon palette on the left:

 ![image](images/ibpconsole/1250_ViewChannelMembers.png)

+!!! note
+        Although *Org2* is listed as a channel member, you don't see it listed in the section above that in the *Nodes* section.
+That is because you have not joined a peer from *Org2* to the channel yet.
+You will do that next.

 Section 20: Join your peer for Org2 to the channel
 =================================================